Nicolepcx/Think-Java/README.md

-This are my solutions to the book Think Java | How to Think Like a Computer Scientist
+This are my personal solutions to the exercises from the book.
+There is definitely more than one way to do it.